37 Best Things To Do In Florence, Italy

 A perfect escape from the city in only 20 minutes: a day trip to Fiesole

-A day trip there is easily one of the best things to do in Florence.
-You can arrive here by car or taxi in 20 minutes, or you can take the bus (ATAF bus 7) or even bike there.
+A day trip to the city is easily one of the best things to do in Florence.
+You can arrive by car or taxi in 20 minutes, or you can take the bus (ATAF bus 7) or even bike there.

 Walking or bike tour of the city